 A medical teacher is required to maintain professional and ethical relationships with peers, students and others with whom they work.
-The teacher –student relationship may however often be adversarial resulting in intimidation, public shaming, and humiliation of students (20).
-Few institutions have a policy in place and there is a need to develop a professional code of conduct governing the student-faculty-school relationship.
-Such a code will ensure that roles and responsibilities of both students and faculty are clearly defined, boundaries delineated and measures for redressal of grievances outlined as has been done in some medical institutions (see 21, for example).
+The teacher –student relationship may however often be adversarial resulting in intimidation, public shaming, and humiliation of students (19).
+Few institutions have a policy in place and there is a need to develop a professional code of conduct governing the student-faculty-medical college relationship.
+Such a code will ensure that roles and responsibilities of both students and faculty are clearly defined, boundaries delineated and measures for redressal of grievances outlined as has been done in some medical institutions (see 20, for example).
 It is also important for medical teachers to undergo some training on student relationships and not to model their behaviour on their own experiences of excessively hierarchical, sometimes abusive, and unquestioned teacher-student relationships which they may attribute to their current level of competence, expertise and success.
+There is at least some evidence, that medical teachers are more likely to identify ethical issues in patient care rather than ethical issues in medical education and that this can be improved with training (21).

 There is a final point that I wish to make.
 The essence of clinical medical teaching occurs at the bedside of the patient – here the teacher not only focuses on the technical skills required of a medical graduate but on the human skills essential to a meaningful doctor-patient relationship.
-The bedside is also an ideal location for the teaching of medical ethics in real time and in very different circumstances to the environment of a classroom (22).
+The discussion on the critical role of the committed clinical teacher is not new – William Osler wrote a spirited defence of the clinical teacher over a hundred years ago, and his observations are as pertinent now, as they were then (22).
+The bedside is also an ideal location for the teaching of medical ethics in real time and in very different circumstances to the environment of a classroom (23).
 Committed teachers see the inherent worth of educating students at the bedside.
 The focus on theory in medical colleges and the certification of graduates with incomplete medical and human skills is one of the gravest injustices the medical profession can inflict on society.
 In this sense, medical teachers are morally complicit when medical graduates treat patients incompetently, insensitively and unethically.
-The new competency-based curriculum of the Medical Council of India (23) which incorporates an AETCOM programme (attitudes, ethics and communication) within it is a new opportunity for medical teachers to review and put into practice the ethical dimensions of their calling.
+Bedside teaching is not, however, without its ethical challenges, including those of patient dynamics, patient satisfaction and patient care (24).
+Specific ethical issues during the clinical teaching-learning process include the lack of respect for patients by medical students and non-disclosure of their student status (25) and the role of the medical teacher in mediating between the patient and the student while trying to balance the interests of both parties – patient autonomy and learner needs.
+In the case of the latter, this includes issues of clinical history taking, physical examination and the performance of procedures under supervision (26).